manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-It's time to create the configuration, `docker-compose-secret.yml` as below:
+It's time to create the configuration file, `docker-compose-secret.yml` as below:

 <br>